ahin413/bamazon/README.md

 ![Image1](https://github.com/ahin413/bamazon/blob/master/Images/Image%204%20copy.png)

-This screenshot demonsrates that if a user elects to purchase more items than are in stock, they weill be instructed that there is not enough of the item for them to purchase.
+This screenshot demonsrates that if a user elects to purchase more items than are in stock, they will be instructed that there is not enough of the item for them to purchase.

 ## Screenshot 5

 ![Image1](https://github.com/ahin413/bamazon/blob/master/Images/Untitled.png)

 This screenshot demonstrates how once the user has made a purchase, the remiaing inventory is updated for them to see in the console log.
-THe remaining inventory is also being update in the MySQL data base, as you can see once the program is run again, the inventory reflects the previous purchase.
+The remaining inventory is also being updated in the MySQL data base, as you can see once the program is run again, the inventory reflects the previous purchase.